 It is notable that the 4000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1000D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 1000D better than the Canon 4000D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.